 - Maintain and service those sensors for rainfall, climate and river levels, which are under Flood Warning Service control.

-The Flood Warning Service (FWS), operated by Environmental Emergency Services, Inc., is a not-for-profit corporation that derives its funding from contributions made by Chemung, Schuyler and Steuben counties, and the cities, Towns and villages within those counties.
+The Flood Warning Service (FWS) is operated by Environmental Emergency Services, Inc., a not-for-profit corporation that derives its funding from contributions made by Chemung, Schuyler, and Steuben Counties, and the cities, towns, and villages within those counties.
 The FWS provides a centralized point for data/information collection, analysis, and distribution for Steuben, Schuyler and Chemung Counties.
-This mission is carried out through cooperative activities with the Chemung, Schuyler and Steuben County Emergency Management Offices (EMOs), the National Weather Service (NWS), the New York State Department of Environmental Conservation (DEC), the U.S. Army Corps of Engineers (COE) and the U.S. Geological Survey (USGS) for the mutual benefit of parties.
+This mission is carried out through cooperative activities with the Chemung, Schuyler, and Steuben County Emergency Management Offices (EMOs), the National Weather Service (NWS), the New York State Department of Environmental Conservation (DEC), the U.S. Army Corps of Engineers (USACE), and the U.S. Geological Survey (USGS) for the mutual benefit of parties.

 The Flood Warning Service operates from a forecast center located in the Corning Fire Station.
 It is operated by trained volunteer staff.
-The center is normally activated by one of the following agencies: Steuben County EMO, Chemung county EMO, Schuyler EMO or DEC Region 8 Flood Control.
+The center is normally activated by one of the following agencies: Steuben County EMO, Chemung County EMO, Schuyler County EMO, or DEC Region 8 Flood Control.
 These agencies have emergency weather notification via the New York State Police Information network, through which they receive immediate notification of all weather watches, warnings, bulletins, and statements.
+They also receive statements from the EES gauge network each time an EES gauge triggers an alarm condition.
 The criteria for activation include the following: NWS statement, automatic rain gauge alarm (1 inch/hour), river gauge threshold, or observer reports.
 A telephone call up procedure is used to notify volunteers.
 The activation procedure is organized into four levels of response, reflecting the severity of the flooding situation.

 Level 1 Inactive — Automated data collection.